-Before landing on the main exercise or problems in any of your maths chapters, you will find a bunch of example questions with their solutions.
+Before landing on the main exercise or problems in any of your maths chapters, you will find a bunch of examples of questions with their solutions.

 Always remember, you don’t have to memorize any concepts and theories in math, all you need to do is understand the concepts.
 Once you will good at concepts you will get better at math.

-Take an example set of questions as an inspiration or hint before solving the main questions but don’t check out the examples questions when you will be actually solving the main exercise.
+Take an example set of questions as an inspiration or hint before solving the main questions but don’t check out the example questions when you will be actually solving the main exercise.